sama1mansn/greenfield-docs/docs/api/blockchain-cli/bridge.md

 #### transfer-out

-The `transfer-out` command allows users to send funds between accounts from greenfield to BSC.
+The `transfer-out` command allows users to send funds between accounts from Greenfield to BSC.

 ```sh
 gnfd tx bridge transfer-out [from_key_or_address] [to_address] [amount] [flags]